Q: When does the Call for Presentations open for IACP 2018?

 Q: What is the review criteria for presentations?

-A: All presentations are peer-reviewed by IACP sections or committees.
-Reviewers are considering the following:
+A: All presentations are peer-reviewed by IACP members.
+Reviewers will consider the following:

 • Does the topic address a contemporary law enforcement issue?